sushantmenon1/Fine-Tuned-Stable-Diffusion/README.md

 generate --prompt=$PROMPT_DIR -n=4 --controlnet="MiDaS" --init_image=IMAGE_PATH
 ```
-#### Note: Make sure to pass the directory of an Image in --init_image parameter for the ControlNet to use
+#### Note: Make sure to pass the directory of an image in `--init_image` parameter for the ControlNet to use

 ### ControlNet with Style Model
-You can also use the controlnet with the Style Model using this code
+You can also use the ControlNet with the Style Model
 ```bash
 export IMAGE_PATH="path-to-image"